UnisaProject/UnisaMyAdmin/myadmin-angular/README.md

 *Optionally:* Typescript Version 2.5.3 [^1]

+#### (optional) Install Node Version Manager (nvm)
+This is an optional step, but does help when required to change node versions between project, and for experimenting the affect of a newer nodejs runtime for this project.

+1. Download and install the manager from [nvm-windows Github](https://github.com/coreybutler/nvm-windows/releases)
+2. Make sure it is available from the system path `nvm`.
+   It should print out useful commands
+3. Install the required nodejs version `nvm install 8.10.0`
+4. Configure to use the required version `nvm use 8.10.0`
+5. Confirm the active nodejs version `ndoe --version`

+If for some reason node does not appear on the path, make sure the directory C:\Program Files\nodejs exists (create if missing), and switch version again `nvm use 8.10.0`

+Keep in mind that when you change nodejs versions you have to reinstall any node modules you installed with a previous version of nodejs as the modules are installed with the nodejs version.

+Yarn on the other hand installs its packages outside of nodejs, so there is no need to reinstall modules that was installed with yarn, you do however need to install yarn again if it was installed using npm.

 ##### Upgrading your environment (if necessary)
 1. Upgrading [Node.js](https://nodejs.org/en/) by installing the latest package for your OS. [^2]
 2. Installing Yarn: `npm install -g yarn`